I’ve partnered with InterContinental Hotels & Resorts through ShopShare Network for this post. All opinions are my own.

-The museum was $12, and it was a lot of fun as it was very interactive and had places where you could try your hand at playing instruments and even singing along with Garth Brooks.
+The museum was $12 (as of 2017), and it was a lot of fun as it was very interactive and had places where you could try your hand at playing instruments and even singing along with Garth Brooks.

 Don’t forget to check out the Grammy Walk of Fame (records commemorating past winners) in the ground outside of the museum as well.

 From here, we walked back to the hotel and got checked into our room before spending some time relaxing in the 70th-floor lobby.

 This spot is fantastic for views, and they have all sorts of different types of chairs for you to hang out in and a bar for drinks or food.

 Heading out again, we went first to Pershing Square, which was about .4 miles from the hotel.
 Pershing Square has fallen into disrepair over the years, but it is still a central spot in LA that has ice skating in the winter and areas for children to play year-round.

 Two blocks up from Pershing Square was our next destination, the LA Library.
 Even if you are not a book reader, you want to check out this historic place.
 The rotunda on the second floor is breathtaking, as is the atrium on the east side.